-Sleep apnea is the condition when an individual breathes poorly or even stops breathing while sleeping.
+This is the condition when an individual breathes poorly or even stops breathing while sleeping.

 The increased incidence of obstructive sleep apnea in those with Down syndrome is due to their anatomy.
 Low muscle tone in the mouth and the upper airway, narrowed down air passages and poor coordination of respiratory movements are some of the factors responsible for disordered sleeping.

-In addition, the greater risk of airway infections and increased nasal secretions also contribute to individuals’ throats being obstructed and potentially collapsing while asleep.
+In addition, the greater risk of airway infections and increased nasal secretions also contribute to individuals’ throats being obstructed and potentially collapsing while falling asleep.